 The urban development of Jakarta suburbs were mostly a result of out-migration from Jakarta.
-Initially, it was the result of the expansion of kampung-type housing in the area closest to Jakarta's boundaries, and then followed by the development of real-estate-type housing and industry in more distant areas (Rustiadi and Kitamura, 1998; Rustiadi et al., 1999).
-Suburbanization process has strong relation with commuting phenomenon since most of populations living in the suburb areas are out-migrants or people who conduct business relation with Jakarta City.
-According to a survey by Central Bureau of Statistics (1992) conducted in 1991 (BPS, 1992), about 96.0% of population lived in Jakarta worked in Jakarta, percentage of Botabek inhabitants working in Jakarta City and their area are 47.8% and 50.4% for Bogor District, 55.5% and 43.5% for Tangerang District and 59.8% and 37.8% for Bekasi.
+It was the result initially of the expansion of kampung-type housing in the area closest to Jakarta's boundaries, and then by the development of real-estate-type housing and industry in more distant areas (Rustiadi and Kitamura, 1998; Rustiadi et al., 1999).
+The suburbanization process has a strong relation with commuting, since most of populations living in the suburb areas are out-migrants or people who conduct business relation with Jakarta City.
+According to a survey by the Central Bureau of Statistics (1992) conducted in 1991 (BPS, 1992), about 96.0% of population living in Jakarta worked in Jakarta, percentage of Botabek inhabitants working in Jakarta City and their area are 47.8% and 50.4% for Bogor District, 55.5% and 43.5% for Tangerang District and 59.8% and 37.8% for Bekasi.